Sonny Brogan: 1950s

 Sonny was admired by Barney McKenna of The Dubliners (to whom he gave lessons), and got the tune "The Swallow Tail Reel" from Sonny.
-When the young County Clare accordion player, Tony MacMahon came to Dublin first in 1957, he made it a priority to seek out Sonny Brogan about whom he heard, meet him and ask for lessons.
-Tony and Barney regularly visited him for lessons and Tony MacMahon often gave special mention to Sonny at his own concerts.
-He had other pupils and he always urged them to develop their own individual style and not to copy other players.
-Tony MacMahon and Sonny Brogan have both been cited as influences more recently by Mick Mulcahy.
+When the accordion player, Tony MacMahon, came to Dublin in 1957, he sought out Sonny Brogan for lessons.
+Brogan encouraged his students to develop their own individual style and not to copy other players.

-Sonny Brogan spent much time with Irish accordion player James Keane during Keane's youth in the 1950s and 1960s, and regularly played together with Keane in 'The Fiddlers' club aka 'St Mary's' with many other well-known musicians, including John Egan, "Hυgе″ Tom Mulligan, Finbar Furey and Ted Furey (his father), Des O'Connor, John Joe Gannon and John Joe (father and son box players frοm Horseleap, County Westmeath), Patrick Keane (James Keane's father), Seán Keane (James Keane's brother), and Mick O'Connor.
+Sonny Brogan spent much time with Irish accordion player James Keane in the 1950s and 1960s, and regularly played together with Keane in 'The Fiddlers' club with many other well-known musicians, including John Egan, "Hυgе″ Tom Mulligan, Finbar Furey and Ted Furey, Des O'Connor, John Joe Gannon and John Joe, Patrick Keane Seán Keane and Mick O'Connor.

 Sonny also frequented John Kelly's shop at the end of Capel Street, Dublin, usually to discuss the intricacies of tunes, as customers came and went.